psyzed/Recipes-AngularSPA/README.md

 Uses firebase backend.

 The SPA is fully functional and connected to a remote firebase database.
-Clone the repo to your locale maching.
+Clone the repo to your locale machine.
 Install all dependencies by running npm install.
 Serve localy with angular CLI.
 You can sign up and use the app.
+Thank you for trying my app!